Tax Troubles? We've Got You Covered!

 What if I forgot to submit rent receipts at the time of declaration?

-Even if you forgot to submit rent receipts, you can still claim HRA while filing IT return.
-All you need is Rent receipts only.
+Even if you forgot to submit rent receipts, you can still claim HRA while filing income tax return.

 How to claim an HRA exemption at the time of filing the ITR?